 Project: City Theatre's project will culminate in a large-scale, community-centered world premiere production celebrating the narratives of immigrant and refugee populations in Pittsburgh.
 The play will be developed through a year-long interview and engagement process with imigrant and refugee individuals, supported through partnerships with agencies already working closely with these populations.
 At its heart, this piece will be an exploration of a quintessentially American story, highlighting how Pittsburgh is a city of immigrants - past, present, and future.

 Progress: In December, City Theatre welcomed Michael John Garcés, director, and James McManus, playwright, for their first artist residency.
 During their visit, Michael and Jim conducted three story circles with participants from City’s partner organizations Literacy Pittsburgh, All for All, Global Minds, and ARYSE; learned to make pierogis at St. Vladimir’s Orthodox Church; dove headfirst into the Heinz History Center’s Detre Archives; and viewed an exhibit at Pittsburgh Glass Center.
 These artists will return to Pittsburgh multiple times this Spring, gathering more research and interviewing more Pittsburghers in advance of writing a developing a first draft of a script.
-The resulting play will be the final production in City Theatre’s 2020-2021 Season.
+The resulting play will receive a full production at City Theatre in 2021.

 Connecting the North Side: The Corridor